Associahedra minimize $f$-vectors of secondary polytopes of planar point sets: Preliminaries on regular subdivisions

+Although our paper (except for the remarks in Section~\ref{sec:higherdim}) deals only with dimension two, let us here recall the formalism of subdivisions and secondary polytopes in arbitrary dimension.
+A comprehensive reference on the topic is \cite{triangbook}.

 Let $\CA=\{P_1,\dots,P_n\}\subset \R^d$ be a point configuration of size $n$, that is, a set of $n$ points from $\R^n$.
-A polyedral subdivision $T$ of $\CA$ is, loosely speaking, a decomposition of the convex hull $\conv(\CA)$ into convex polytopes that intersect properly, meaning that the intersection of any two of them is a face of both, and with the property that all vertices of all these polytopes are taken from $\CA$.
+A polyhedral subdivision $T$ of $\CA$ is, loosely speaking, a decomposition of the convex hull $\conv(\CA)$ into convex polytopes that intersect properly, meaning that the intersection of any two of them is a face of both, and with the property that all vertices of all these polytopes are taken from $\CA$.
 The individual polytopes of the decomposition are called the \emph{cells} of $T$.

-Observe that we do not require that all the points of $\CA$ are vertices of a cell.
-These makes some authors (e.g,~\cite{KVY21}) to call ``partial subdivisions'' what we simply call ``subdivisions''.

-For reasons that will become apparent when we speak of regular subdivisions, it is convenient to partition the set of points that are not vertices of any cell into some that are considered used (that is, part of the cell containing them) and some that are not.
-This leads to the following more combinatorial definition, where a subdivision is not a collection of geometric cells (polytopes) but of ``combinatorial cells'' (subsets of $\CA$):
+However, for reasons that will become apparent later, it is convenient to have a more combinatorial definition where a subdivision is not a collection of geometric cells (polytopes) but of ``combinatorial cells'' (subsets of $\CA$):

 \begin{definition}[Polyhedral subdivision~ {\cite[Theorem 4.55]{triangbook}}] Let $\CA\subset \R^d$ be a point configuration.
 A \emph{(polyhedral) subdivision} of $\CA$ is a collection $T=\{\CC_1,\dots,\CC_k\}$ of subsets of $\CA$, called \emph{cells of $T$} with the following properties: \begin{enumerate} \item Each $\CC_i$ is full dimensional.
 That is, $\dim(\conv(\CC_i))= d$. \item The $\CC_i$ cover $\conv (\CA)$.
 That is,